Pythack/permscan/README.md

 FLAGS:
-    -a               If present, permscan will parse hidden files as well -u, --update     If present, permscan will parse hidden files as well -h, --help       Prints help information
+    -a               If present, permscan will parse hidden files as well -u, --update     Check for a newer version of permscan -h, --help       Prints help information
     -i               If present, will return the list of files that don't match with the criteria -m               If present, will return the list of files that match at least one criteria, else return the list of